 Best for science and tech geeks

-On the outskirts of Boston lies the mecca of science and tech employment: 16.6% of workers are involved in some sort of math and science field.
-The top two largest employers are Staples and Bose, and Metrowest Medical is in the top five — not to mention Framingham’s proximity to both Boston and Worcester, the homes of MIT and Worcester Polytechnic Institute, respectively.
-These two research institutions make the area a true hub of technological and scientific innovation, and attract the geekiest of the geeks to live and work nearby.
+On the outskirts of Boston lies the mecca of science and tech employment.
+In Framingham, 16.6% of workers are involved in some sort of math and science field.
+The top two largest employers are Staples and Bose, and Metrowest Medical is in the top five.
+That’s not to mention Framingham’s proximity to both Boston and Worcester, the homes of MIT and Worcester Polytechnic Institute, respectively.
+These two research institutions make the area a true hub of technological and scientific innovation.
+Of course, they attract the geekiest of the geeks to live and work nearby.
 Employment rates are high, the average income is pretty solid, and New England living is just darn cute.

 Silicon Valley, CA

 This one likely doesn’t come as a surprise with its nickname.
 Santa Clara, San Jose, and Sunnyvale have made a mark for the sheer amount of investment capital pouring in.
 You’ll notice the presence of Facebook, Google, Apple, Intel, and others.
 With one computer store for every 1,991 residents and 18.2% of the workforce employed in the science and tech fields, any one of these cities would make the geekiest tech guru feel right at home in California.

 Best for academic geeks

 Known as the “Research Triangle”, Durham is home to Duke University.
 The city also has the third-highest percentage of adults in the nation with bachelor’s degrees or higher.
 15.5% of the population is employed in general geekery.
 Furthermore, nearby Raleigh has one of the highest percentages of adults who attend a LARP (live-action role play) event regularly.
 So if academia and dressing up as your favorite character sound like your jam, Durham, and Raleigh might be the best cities for geeks of your caliber.

 Best for comic book/video game geeks